You never know where your dream job can take you - just ask Audio Alumni, Sam, who recently travelled to Fiji for World Happiness Day

 I have done a lot of commercial work for different social media and television advertisements.
 My last few clients for commercial work have been Nintendo, Stan, Bunnings, X-Games, Cover Girl and a few others.
 I still record a few bands however the sound to picture work takes up most of my time.

 What was your favourite thing about studying at JMC?

-I made a close group of friends at JMC, we had a great support network especially during the stressful end of trimester periods and to celebrate end of exam periods.
+I made a close group of friends at JMC, we had a great support network especially during the stressful end-of-trimester periods and to celebrate the end of exam periods.
 That was probably the best part.
 I also really enjoyed getting a basic electronics knowledge as that has helped heaps after graduating!

 What advice would you give anyone thinking about studying audio?

 If you’re passionate about audio, studying at JMC will be one of the best times of your life, like any degree it comes with a load of stress, but it is definitely worth it.
 Pick your teacher's brains as much as possible, there are no dumb questions.
 You are there to learn after all.